plnguyen2908/TipDistanceModel/README.md

 ## Read Data

-To read the parquet and conver it to csv, please look at the read.py file.
+To read the parquet and convert it to csv, please look at the read.py file.
 Before reading it, please do:

 - pip install pandas
 - pip install pyarrow